 10:45am – 11:15am – Time Is Money – Using Mobile Assessments To Shorten Wait Times, Reduce Errors, & Improve Staff Efficiencies

-In 2018, Monarch in North Carolina, partnered with their EHR vendor to create and implement mobile assessment forms into their client intake and screening process.
+In 2018, Monarch in North Carolina partnered with their EHR vendor to create and implement mobile assessment forms into their client intake and screening process.
 The assessments in Phase I included the PHQ9, Social Determinants of Health, and Client Surveys.
-Since the mobile assessments were adopted, Monarch has realized significant improvements in staff efficiencies, the accuracy of client data in the EHR, operational cost savings.
+Since the mobile assessments were adopted, Monarch has realized significant improvements in staff efficiencies, the accuracy of client data in the EHR, and operational cost savings.
 In this session, Chris Thompson will walk attendees through the Monarch process to initiate, implement, and continually assess the effectiveness of integrating mobile assessments into their client intake and screening processes.